-Hon.
-Elisapee Sheutiapik (interpretation): Thank you, Madam Chairperson. (interpretation ends) Through you, Mr. Clift would like to respond.
+Qujannamiik, Madam Chairperson.
+Through you, Mr. Clift would like to respond.
 I, too, was understanding number 7 a little bit, but I was corrected, so I think he is best to answer this question through you, Madam Chairperson.

 Mr. Clift: Thank you, Madam Chairperson.
-Section 8 of Bill 65 gives the authority to the new apprenticeship and certification board to create a process by which precisely those types of tradespeople that Mr. Netser has mentioned, those who have lots of experience and lots of knowledge, but for various reasons were unable to pursue the formal certification route, to demonstrate their knowledge not by exam, which is what we do now, but by attestation, that is other certified tradespeople in their trade will be able to examination that individual and give their oath that individual can meet all the requirements of the trade.
+Section 8 of Bill 65 gives the authority to the new Apprenticeship and Certification Board to create a process by which precisely those types of tradespeople that Mr. Netser has mentioned, those who have lots of experience and lots of knowledge, but for various reasons were unable to pursue the formal certification route, to demonstrate their knowledge not by exam, which is what we do now, but by attestation, that is, other certified tradespeople in their trade will be able to examination that individual and give their oath that that individual can meet all the requirements of the trade.
 The board will then appoint an examiner to review that evidence and may collect additional evidence and make a recommendation to the board.

-This is a probation that will be open for 10 years only because it is a ameliorative measure to deal with the fact that historically, the Northwest Territories and Nunavut have not done everything they could do to facilitate our Inuit tradespeople in achieving formal certification.
+This is a probation that will be open for 10 years only because it is an ameliorative measure to deal with the fact that historically the Northwest Territories and Nunavut have not done everything they could do to facilitate our Inuit tradespeople in achieving formal certification.
 Thank you, Madam Chairperson.